-I’ve written and edited a few million words for Sons of Adamah.
+I’ve written and edited millions of words for Sons of Adamah.
 (100,000-word doc x 50ish drafts.)
 A person has to be a bit crazy to do that, no?
-My creative writing degree required short pieces, so the scale of a novel was daunting.
-But short pieces or long,...
+My creative writing degree required short pieces, so approaching the scale of a novel was daunting.
+But short pieces...

 As I lost all self-control in the hotel’s buffet room, this quote came to mind: “To win back my youth, Gerald, there is nothing I wouldn’t do–except take exercise, get up early, or be a useful member of society.
 (A Woman of No Importance.
 Oscar...